 Surgical Intervention

 Only in rare cases of heel spurs does surgery become necessary.
 Most cases of the condition are managed conservatively.
-Some patients might require surgery to correct the excess bone growth to restore structure and mobility to the foot.
+Some patients might require surgery to correct the excess bone growth and restore structure and mobility to the foot.
 Surgery is a risky procedure and is usually the last resort to provide relief to a patient.

 How to get rid of Heel Spurs?